West Gate Bridge: Flags

+In March 2007, the government announced that two flagpoles would be erected atop the main bridge pylons, to fly the Australian and Victorian flags, each being 10 by 5 m in size and 135 m AHD.
+The flagpoles cost $350,000 to install, were projected to cost $15,000 annually to maintain, and were unfurled on 24 September 2008.

-On 11 March 2014, a 10-metre (33 ft) high artist-designed flag was raised on the western side of the bridge as part of the "Melbourne Now" exhibition, On Top of the World: Flags for Melbourne.
-The flag was a collaborative design between four contributing artists (Brook Andrew, Helen Johnson, Kate Daw and Jon Campbell) who shared an affinity with the bridge.
+On 11 March 2014, a 10 m artist-designed flag was raised on the western side of the bridge as part of the "Melbourne Now" exhibition, On Top of the World: Flags for Melbourne.
+The flag was a collaborative design between four contributing artists—Brook Andrew, Helen Johnson, Kate Daw and Jon Campbell—who shared an affinity with the bridge.
 The flag design is a reference to 1803 maritime communications by Rear Admiral Home Riggs Popham, the symbol on the flag meaning "I can spare what you asked for".
 The flag was flown until the end of the "Melbourne Now" show on 25 March 2014.
-Since July 2022, the Aboriginal flag will formally fly over the bridge alongside the Australian flag permanently as announced.
-The cost was not disclosed, as with $25 million for the Sydney Harbour Bridge.
+Since July 2022, the Aboriginal flag has flown over the bridge alongside the Australian flag permanently.
+The cost of installing the flag was not disclosed.